Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 TKTK, only works on same network for now

-- [ ] look into tailscale or something to get this working remotely
+- [x] look into tailscale or something to get this working remotely blah ✅ 2025-05-04

 Mac shortcut: